terascope/standard-assets/docs/operations/window.md

     { time: '2020-08-18T21:04:09.000Z' }
 ];

-// first three seconds
 results = await process.run(data)

-// each DataWindow encompasses 3 seconds as configured
+// each DataWindow encompasses 3 seconds
-// but there are 2 second difference from the start of each DataWindow results === [
+// there is a 2 second difference for the start of each DataWindow results === [
     {
         dataArray: [